somasis/musl-wiki/functional-differences-from-glibc.md

 unobtrusive to static link.
 Its character set/encoding coverage is very strong for its size, but not comprehensive like glibc's.
 In particular:

-- Legacy double-byte and multi-byte East Asian encodings are supported only as the source charset, not the destination charset.
+- Many legacy double-byte and multi-byte East Asian encodings are supported only as the source charset, not the destination charset.
+At least JIS-based ones will be supported as the destination beginning with version 1.1.19.
 - Transliterations (//TRANSLIT suffix) are not supported.
 - Converting to legacy 8-bit charsets is significantly slower than converting from them.
-- Stateful conversions are not supported, and plain UTF-16 and UTF-32 do not process or honor BOM.
-This may change in the future.
+- Stateful conversions are not supported, and plain UTF-16 and UTF-32 do not process or honor BOM, as of version 1.1.18.
+Future versions will support ISO-2022-JP (stateful) and possibly other encodings.
 - Misleading, deprecated charset aliases like UNICODE as an alias for UCS-2 are not supported.
 The IANA preferred MIME charset names should be used instead.
 - Contrary to POSIX, glibc iconv generates EILSEQ when a character is not